tmwnwes/333Arcade/README.md

 ## MacOS Instructions for OLD LAUNCHER (PretendLauncher.py)
 If you are on MacOS, you have 3 options for running the launcher:

-1. Open with VS code, and run through the play button at the top right
+1. Open PretendLauncher.py with VS code, and run through the play button at the top right
 or
 2. Open in Python Launcher (NOT IDLE) and run the script
 or
-3. Open a terminal window, navigate to the directory the launcher is in and run the launcher*
+3. Open a terminal window, navigate to the directory the launcher is in and run the launcher.
+Note that the launcher is in 333Arcade/apps/PretendLauncher, so you will have to navigate to the location you placed this repository*

 ```bash